Nuitka/Nuitka/README.txt

 *** Start of function call vs. end of function call in traceback output

     In CPython the traceback points to the end of the function call, whereas Nuitka has it point to the first line of the function call.
-This is due to the use of the ast.parse over bytecode it seems and not easy to overcome.
-It would require parsing the source on our own and search for the end of the function call.
+This is due to the use of the "ast.parse" over bytecode it seems and not easy to overcome.
+It would require parsing the Python source on our own and search for the end of the function call.
+Maybe someone will do it someday.
+I personally prefer the start of the function call, because it shows the function called.

 *** Yield in generator expressions is not supported